-Bruce Booth is a partner and focuses on novel biopharmaceutical products, therapeutic platforms, and innovative biomedical technologies.
+Bruce Booth is a partner and focuses on the discovery and development of novel medicines and therapeutic platforms.

 Prior to joining Atlas in 2005, Bruce was a consultant at McKinsey & Company, as well as an investor for Caxton Health Holdings.
 As a British Marshall Scholar, Bruce received a D.Phil.
 (PhD) in molecular immunology from Oxford University.
-His work focused on the study of HIV and tumor immune responses.
 He received a BS in biochemistry, summa cum laude, from The Pennsylvania State University.

-Bruce enjoys fly fishing, skiing, hiking, and running.
-He lives in Wellesley, MA with his wife and three wonderful kids.
+Bruce enjoys running, skiing, hiking, and fly fishing.
+He lives in Wellesley, MA and has three wonderful kids.